This blog gives you hints about the Reality of life,News,Gossip,Latest Technology,Hacking tips, latest software and tools and lot more

 Back in August, we had posted a list of top ten hacker tools.
 Now we have advanced it one step further to bring you the best operating systems for hackers.

 This time it is about operating systems, which have almost every necessary tool provided within.
 But before we dive deep, it would be great to know why a machine with a hacking oriented OS installed in it is way better than a machine running a casual OS with some platform based hacking tools.
-It is because a dedicated machine has benefits of hardware utilisation, anonymity (it is a major issue of interest ), and software efficiency.
+It is because a dedicated machine has benefits of hardware utilisation, anonymity (it is a major issue of interest ), and software efficiency.Here is the list of top ten.
+Note that these are based on Linux kernel hence are free and open source:

 1- Kali Linux:

 Kali Linux is an advanced penetration testing tool that should be a part of every security professional’s toolbox.
 Penetration testing involves using a variety of tools and techniques to test the limits of security policies and procedures.
 What Kali has done is collect just about everything you’ll need in a single CD.
-It includes more than 300 different tools, all of which are open source and available on GitHub.You can get it
+It includes more than 300 different tools, all of which are open source and available on GitHub.You can get ithere.

 2-BackBox:

 Backbox is a linux distribution based on Ubuntu.
 It has been developed to perform penetration tests and security assessments.
 BackBox is a lightweight OS and requires less hardware capacity.
 The power of this distribution is given by its Launchpad repository core constantly updated to the last stable version of the most known and used ethical hacking tools.
-The integration and development of new tools inside the distribution follows the commencement of open source community and particularly the Debian Free Software Guidelines criteria.
+The integration and development of new tools inside the distribution follows the commencement of open source community and particularly the Debian Free Software Guidelines criteria.3-Parrot Security OS:

-Parrot uses Kali repositories in order to take latest updates for almost all the tools, but it also has its own dedicated repository where all the custom packets are kept.
+Parrot Security is an operating system based on Debian GNU/Linux mixed with Frozenbox OS and Kali linux in order to provide the best penetration and security testing experience. it is an operating system for IT security and penetration testing developed by the Frozenbox Dev Team.
+It is a GNU/Linux distribution based on Debian and mixed with Kali.Parrot uses Kali repositories in order to take latest updates for almost all the tools, but it also has its own dedicated repository where all the custom packets are kept.
 This is why this distro is not just a simple Kali “mod” but entire new concept which relies on Kali’s tool repositories.
 As such, it introduces a lot of new features and different developing choices.Parrot uses MATE as a Desktop Environment.
 Lightweight and powerful interface is derived from famous Gnome 2, and thanks to FrozenBox highly customizable with captivating icons, ad-hoc themes and wallpapers.
 System look is proposed and designed by the community members and also members of Frozenbox Network, who are closely following the development of this project.

 Click here to download.